 The instructions for this kit show the rain gutters as strips along the sides of the roof as I have modelled them on the picture below.
 Initially, I thought this was an error because I had always seen these as a curved arch above the side opening doors as shown in the first two pictures and several subsequent pictures here.
 However, I reviewed a number of books to find that this is actually correct and was a feature of the later builds.
 To that end, this adds a variational difference to the model.

 I thought that the era of kits where the roof couldn't be fitted unless surgery was done to the body sides was in the last century, but apparently not, so I've had to file the tops of the doors so that the edge of the roof doesn't arch up over the doors:

-And before the roof is fitted, we add some weight in the form of roof leading sheet:
+And before the roof is fitted, I added some weight in the form of roof leading sheet:

 No, it isn't prototypical straps, it is elastic bands holding the roof in place while the glue dries.
 Painting now completed, awaiting touching up:

 The more observant will probably see that in the above picture, the roof edge bows up over the doors - it isn't caused by camera lense optics.
 This is really annoying because it means that the filing on the tops of the doors is insufficient and the roof is now fixed in place.
 Bugger!

 Fortunately, the problem only afflicted one side and it wasn't hard to take a sharp knife under the edge of the roof and shave away more plastic on the tops of the doors.
 The roof detatched on the right end of the van and this made the shaving process easier.

 Below, elastic band strapping has been re-applied to hold the roof in place while glue dries again, having got the edge of the roof straight.

 This kind of stuffing around is what makes Slaters kits time consuming and less enjoyable to build, especially when it is really basic stuff such as fitting rooves.
 There really is no excuse for this!